OfficeDev/office-js-docs-pr/docs/develop/convert-javascript-to-typescript.md

 ### Add Nuget package

 1. Open the Nuget package manager by choosing **Tools** > **Nuget Package Manager** > **Manage Nuget Packages for Solution**
-1. Select the **Browse** tab and search for **Microsoft.TypeScript.MSBuild**.
+1. Select the **Browse** tab.
+Search for and select **Microsoft.TypeScript.MSBuild**.
 Install this package to the ASP.NET web project, or update it if it's already installed.
 The ASP.NET web project has your project name with the text `Web` appended to the end.
 This will ensure the project will transpile to JavaScript when the build runs.

 > [!NOTE]
 > In your TypeScript project, you can have a mix of TypeScript and JavaScript files and your project will compile.
 This is because TypeScript is a typed superset of JavaScript that compiles JavaScript.